A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 DY production is the golden process to access the intrinsic transverse motion of quarks in a nucleon.
 However, there is no analogous process to probe the gluon content, which is both experimentally clean and theoretically well-controlled.
-For instance, $H^0$ boson production could be this process, since it is a glue-glue fusion process into an observed colour singlet, but it is experimentally demanding in terms of luminosity and energy.
+For instance, $H^0$ boson production serve as such a process, since it is a gluon-gluon fusion process into an observed colour singlet, but it is experimentally demanding in terms of luminosity and energy.

-Besides, one of the best tools at our disposal is the production of quarkonia.
-In fact, a major strength of \AFTER is the large production rates for open heavy-flavour mesons and quarkonium states, expected for a single year of data taking: roughly $10^6$ $\Upsilon$ and $10^9$ $\jpsi$.
+Currently, one of the best tools at our disposal is the production of quarkonia.
+In fact, a major strength of \AFTER is the large production rates for open heavy-flavour mesons and quarkonium states.
+The expected rates for a single year of data taking are roughly $10^6$ $\Upsilon$ and $10^9$ $\jpsi$.
 In addition, these processes are mainly sensitive to the gluon content of the colliding hadrons.
 They are very useful probes to precisely access and constrain the gluon Sivers effect, which is essentially unknown~\cite{Kurek:2016nqt,Boer:2015vso}

-Moreover, note that different processes will probe in general different gluon TMD functions, due to their inherent process dependence~\cite{Pisano:2013cya,Buffing:2013kca}.
+Moreover, due to the inherent process dependence of the TMDs, different processes will probe different gluon TMD functions~\cite{Pisano:2013cya,Buffing:2013kca}.
 In fact, the generalised universality of gluon TMDs is more involved than that of the quark TMDs, due to the richer gauge-link structure in their operator definition.
-In particular, in the case of the gluon Sivers function, it is believed that all the functions that can be probed in different processes can be reduced to only two independent ones.
+In particular, in the case of the gluon Sivers function, it is known that all the functions that can be probed in different processes can be reduced to only two independent ones~\cite{Buffing:2013kca}.
 The \AFTER programme offers a unique possibility to test all these theoretical predictions, either confirming them or quantifying the potential discrepancies, if any.

 \paragraph{Open heavy-flavour production}